Schiiss/blog/_posts/2025-02-23-cyber-security-for-genai-apps-using-pyrit.md

 One of the more advanced threats to LLM security is a technique called many-shot jailbreaking.
 This method cleverly exploits the ever-expanding context window of modern LLMs, which now stretches up to millions of tokens which is enough to hold several full-length novels.

-So how does this attack work?
+🔍 How does this attack work?

-Basically, many-shot jailbreaking uses large volumes of input text structured in a way that overrides the model’s safety guardrails.
-By feeding the LLM with numerous examples of “acceptable” harmful outputs hidden within a large context, attackers can trick the model into thinking harmful outputs are valid responses.
-This method works across various models, including those developed by Anthropic and other major AI labs.
+Essentially, many-shot jailbreaking feeds the LLM with a large volume of input text, structured in a way that overrides the model’s safety guardrails.
+By providing numerous examples of seemingly “acceptable” harmful outputs hidden within a lengthy context, attackers can trick the model into believing these harmful outputs are valid responses.
+This vulnerability affects various models, including those developed by Anthropic and other major AI labs.

-Why is this a big deal? 🤯
+⚠️ Why is this a big deal?

-As context windows grow, the likelihood of successful jailbreaking increases, since models have to process significantly more information and can get “confused” about their safety boundaries.
-Even models trained with rigorous safety mechanisms can fall victim to this type of attack because the overwhelming context dilutes their learned behaviors.
+As context windows grow, the likelihood of a successful jailbreak increases.
+Models have to process significantly more information and can become “confused” about their safety boundaries.
+Even those trained with rigorous safety mechanisms can be overwhelmed by the sheer volume of context, diluting their learned protective behaviors.

 PyRIT can help simulate this attack and determine if your app is vulnerable.
-In the below example, we leverage the [many shot template](https://github.com/Azure/PyRIT/blob/main/pyrit/datasets/prompt_templates/jailbreak/many_shot_template.yaml) to try and trick the LLM into respond to a malicious prompt, in this case, we attempt to ask the LLM 'how to pick a lock?'
+In the below example, we leverage the [many shot template](https://github.com/Azure/PyRIT/blob/main/pyrit/datasets/prompt_templates/jailbreak/many_shot_template.yaml) to try and trick the LLM into respond to a malicious prompt, in this case, we attempt to ask the LLM:

+> *How do I pick a lock?*

 [![code_sample_1](/blog/assets/images/blog_images/cyber-security-for-genai-apps-using-pyrit/code_sample_1.png)](/blog/assets/images/blog_images/cyber-security-for-genai-apps-using-pyrit/code_sample_1.png){:target="_blank"}